Kaiyu Yang

 Kaiyu Yang, Aidan Swope, Alex Gu, Rahul Chalamala, Peiyang Song, Shixing Yu, Saad Godil, Ryan Prenger, and Anima Anandkumar

-Neural Information Processing Systems (NeurIPS) Datasets and Benchmarks Track, 2023, Oral presentation
+Neural Information Processing Systems (NeurIPS), Datasets and Benchmarks Track, 2023, Oral presentation

 arXiv / project / code / talk / slides / media